-Arpeggios are commonly used to outline chord changes in jazz improvisation.
-Jazz guitarists of all eras used them in their solos as a means to effectively “run the changes”.
+Jazz guitarists of all eras used arpeggios in their solos as a means to effectively “make the changes”.
 In this article, we will look into arpeggios derived from scale positions.

 This "scale positions" approach is very effective, compared to the usual learning and memorization of arpeggios in “shapes” on the fretboard.
 Ready?
 Read on!